Westmont's writing center Writers' Corner

 Areas of study: Economics & Business, Writing

-Areas of study: Biology, Global Studies, English
+Areas of study: Liberal Studies, Music

 Ella Jennings is an Art and Psychology double-major that can always be found in a local café enjoying coffee and rich discussions with friends.
 She loves listening to throwback songs, challenging herself with complicated culinary recipes, and playing with her two chunky dogs in Southern California.
 During quarantine, she’s also trying a new hobby every day (currently, she’s embroidering and learning bass guitar).
 Despite being a grammar nerd and a huge fan of the Oxford comma, she likes to let loose by happily adding flourishing prose to all of her academic essays.
 Her proudest intellectual achievement was winning her fifth-grade spelling bee with the word “quiche”, which also happens to be her favorite food.
 Whether you need help spelling the name of a delicious French egg tart or you only have three hours to write a ten-page research paper, she’s got your back!